Highlights from the Ratings and Financial Report for Philip Morris International Inc. (PM)

 Bernstein, on the other hand, stated in their research note that they expect to see PM reach a price target of $92.
 The rating they have provided for PM stocks is “Mkt Perform” according to the report published on January 20th, 2021.

-Volatility was left at 2.01%, however, over the last 30 days, the volatility rate increased by 1.99%, as shares surge +7.96% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +21.33% upper at present.
+Volatility was left at 1.94%, however, over the last 30 days, the volatility rate increased by 2.96%, as shares sank -2.37% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +8.99% upper at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at PM starting from Barth Werner, who sale 12,000 shares at the price of $111.70 back on Feb 18.
-After this action, Barth Werner now owns 75,178 shares of Philip Morris International Inc., valued at $1,340,400 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at PM starting from De Wilde Frederic, who sale 29,941 shares at the price of $108.49 back on Feb 22.
+After this action, De Wilde Frederic now owns 178,160 shares of Philip Morris International Inc., valued at $3,248,338 using the latest closing price.

-Olczak Jacek, the Chief Executive Officer of Philip Morris International Inc., sale 40,000 shares at $111.31 during a trade that took place back on Feb 17, which means that Olczak Jacek is holding 326,907 shares at $4,452,308 based on the most recent closing price.
+Barth Werner, the Pr.Combusibles&GlobalComb.Mktg of Philip Morris International Inc., sale 12,000 shares at $111.70 during a trade that took place back on Feb 18, which means that Barth Werner is holding 75,178 shares at $1,340,400 based on the most recent closing price.

 Stock Fundamentals for PM